opattison/olivermakes/about/index.md

 **[GitHub](https://github.com/opattison/olivermakes)** for version control.

-{% capture a1 %}
+{% capture influences %}
 # Influences

-These people and their creative works inspired elements of the site, particularly typography, proportion and design process.
+These people and their creative works inspired elements of the site – in particular: typography, proportion and design process.

 ## People